RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Experiments and Analyses

-$\blacktriangleright$ \textbf{Model architecture} ($\uparrow\downarrow$).
-With comparable sizes, different model architectures yield significantly different robustness for the same noise, indicating the importance of architecture design for robustness.
-Specifically, for worst-case attack robustness, ViT, DeiT, and MLP-Mixer rank top-3; for natural noise robustness, ResNeXt, WideResNet, ResNet rank top-3; for system noises, ResNeXt, DenseNet, ResNet rank top-3.
-For transfer-based adversarial attacks, attacks transfer well within the same model categories, while the attack effectiveness is weak among different categories as: huge CNNs (ResNet, ResNeXt, WideResNet, DenseNet), lightweight CNNs (MobileNetV2, MobileNetV3, ShuffleNetV2), and others (ViT, DeiT, and MLP-Mixer).
-We conclude that, \emph{with comparable sizes, CNNs (e.g., ResNet) perform stronger on natural and system noises, while ViTs and MLP-Mixers are more robust against adversarial noises}.
-We hope these observations could inspire more in-depth future studies.
+Specifically, we observe that when compared under the aligned training settings, ViT, ViTAE, and DeiT rank top-3 for worst-case attack robustness; for natural noise robustness, ResNeXt, WideResNet, ResNet rank top-3; for system noises, EfficientNet, DenseNet, ResNeXt rank top-3.
+Therefore, we could empirically reach the conclusion that \emph{with comparable sizes and aligned training settings, CNNs (e.g., ResNet) perform stronger on natural and system noises, while Transformers and MLP-Mixers are more robust against adversarial noises}.

+Moreover, it is interesting to find that although Swin Transformers are mainly based on the self-attention mechanism like ViTs and DeiTs, their robustness performance is more like CNNs.
+In other words, in contrast to ViTs, Swin Transformers are comparatively more robust to natural and system robustness, and less robust towards adversarial noises.
+Some mechanisms in Swin Transformers draw on properties of CNNs, such as window attention (introduce the locality like convolution kernel) and hierarchical architecture, thus we conjecture this might be the reason for the special robustness performance of Swin Transformers.
+We hope all these observations could inspire more in-depth future studies.

+$\blacktriangleright$ \textbf{Adversarial transferability}.
+According to the experimental results, we mainly divide the model architectures into three categories: common CNNs (ResNet, ResNeXt, WideResNet, DenseNet, RegNeXt, and RepVGG), lightweight CNNs (MobileNetV2, MobileNetV3, and ShuffleNetV2), and non-CNNs (ViTs, DeiTs, and MLP-Mixers).
+In most cases, models in each category are more robust against attacks transferred from other categories while less robust against attacks transferred from themselves.
+Interestingly, Swin Transformers and ViTAEs show ``moderate'' robustness (\ie, in contrast to other ViTs, Swin Transformers and ViTAEs are more robust against attacks transferred from all other model families, and attacks generated from them also have stronger transferability to all other model families.
+We speculate that the design of Swin Transformers and ViTAEs has drawn the architecture properties from both CNNs and classical Transformers (\eg, multi-head attention, hierarchical architecture, feature pyramid).